armaansd/pac-mAIn/docs/final.md

 ## PPO: Qualitative
-We will evaluate our agent's performance based on the expected behaviour: Avoiding walls and zombies.
+We will evaluate our agent's performance based on the expected behaviours: Avoiding walls and zombies.
+The agent should remain adept at collecting diamonds while performing the expected behaviors and should not be negatively impacted by them.

 <img src="https://user-images.githubusercontent.com/75513952/144725748-c2ff28ba-ec1f-45ad-a989-a56317c25a6c.png" width="700" height="500">